CABSEL/ProTINA/salmon_MATLAB/salmon_1.0_MAT/readme.md

 <br />
 OUTPUT ARGUMENTS:

-`pgn`: The _n_ x _n_ adjacency matrix of PGN containing the values 0 or 1.
-The rows and columns are proteins and genes respectively, which are in the same order of the genes in `GList` with the length _n_.
-If the (_j_, _i_)th element of the matrix is 1, there is an interaction from protein _j_ to gene _i_ in the PGN.
-Otherwise, 0 is given.
+`pgn`: The _n_ x _n_ adjacency matrix of PGN.
+The elements of the matrix are either 0 or 1.
+The rows and columns correspond to proteins and genes, respectively, which follow the order given in `GList`.
+If the (_i_, _j_)-th element of the matrix is 1, then there exists a regulatory edge from protein _i_ to gene _j_ in the PGN, i.e. protein _i_ is regulating the expression of gene _j_.

 <br /><br />